Meterpreter virus removal guide

 What is Meterpreter?

 Meterpreter is a malicious trojan-type program that allows cyber criminals to remotely control infected computers.
-This malware runs in computer's memory without writing anything to disk.
-In other words, it injects itself into compromised processes and does not create any new processes.
+This malware runs in computer memory without writing anything to disk.
+Therefore, it injects itself into compromised processes and does not create any new processes.
 Meterpreter can be used to send and receive files, run executable files, run various commands through command shell, take screenshots and record keystrokes.
-Like most programs of this type, it is being distributed with a purpose to steal various information that could be used to generate revenue and/or infect computers with other malware.
+Like most programs of this type, it is distributed to steal information that could be used to generate revenue and/or infect computers with other malware.

-By being able to send, receive and execute files through Meterpreter cyber criminals can infect victim's computer with more malware, for example, ransomware.
-Ransomware is a type of software that encrypts data so that victims could not use, access it unless they decrypt it with a tool (or tools) that usually can be purchased only from cyber criminals who designed the program.
-However, Meterpreter can be used to install a variety of other types of malicious programs.
-Besides, by being able to receive files from victim's computer cyber criminals could get access to personal files that may contain sensitive information.
-Furthermore, this malware can log keystrokes, which means it can record keyboard input (pressed keys).
-As a rule, cyber criminals use this feature to steal credentials (logins, passwords) of various accounts, and other personal information that could be misused generate revenue in various ways.
-For example, by misusing stolen accounts to make fraudulent purchases, transactions, deceive other people into making money transactions, spread various scams or even malware through email and other platforms, and so on.
-Also, Meterpreter can be used to take screenshots, which means cyber criminals may be able to make screenshots of opened confidential documents, accounts that contain personal information, etc. As we mentioned in the introduction, Meterpreter can access command shell as well.
-It allows cyber criminals to run various commands, e.g., shut down, restart a computer, run or terminate various programs (disable antivirus suite or other security software), and do many other things.
-Meterpreter is a powerful tool that can be used to cause a variety of serious problems.
-If there is a reason to believe that this trojan-type program resides in computer's memory or is injected into some compromised process, then it should be eliminated immediately.
+Through sending, receiving and executing files through Meterpreter, cyber criminals can infect victims' computers with more malware including, for example, ransomware.
+Ransomware encrypts data so that victims cannot use or access it unless they decrypt it with tools purchased from the cyber criminals who designed the program.
+Meterpreter can, however, be used to install a variety of other malicious programs.
+Furthermore, using files from victims' computers, cyber criminals can gain access to personal files that might contain sensitive information.
+Furthermore, this malware can log keystrokes - recording keyboard input (keys pressed).
+Generally, cyber criminals use this feature to steal credentials (logins, passwords) of various accounts and other personal information that could be misused generate revenue in various ways.
+For example, by misusing stolen accounts to make fraudulent purchases and transactions, deceive other people into making financial transactions, proliferate scams or even malware through email and other platforms, and so on.
+Meterpreter can also be used to take screenshots, and therefore cyber criminals might be able to collect images of opened confidential documents, accounts that contain personal information, etc. As mentioned, Meterpreter can access command shell, which allows cyber criminals to run various commands.
+For example, to shut down, restart the computer, run or terminate programs (disable antivirus suites or other security software), and perform many other actions.
+Meterpreter is a powerful tool that can be used to cause serious problems.
+If you believe that this trojan-type program resides in computer memory or is injected into a compromised process, it should be eliminated immediately.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|